 The experience of being a victim of crime is different for each person.
 It may involve physical injury, emotional turmoil or financial loss.
 This may be your first exposure to the criminal justice system.
 Many people unfamiliar with the criminal justice system experience frustration or intimidation because the legal proceedings are complex and not easily understood.
 This is often complicated by the perfectly natural fears that people have concerning their own testimony or exposure to the public.

-The investigation and prosecution of a crime requires help from you.
+The investigation and prosecution of a crime require help from you.
 These are the things that you do to aid in the arrest and eventual prosecution of the offender:

 - Report the crime as soon as possible to the Police Department by dialing 9-911 or (765) 455-9363.

-- Cooperate fully with IUPD and the prosecutor's staff through all stages of investigation, prosecution and sentencing.
+- Cooperate fully with IUPD and the prosecutor's staff through all stages of the investigation, prosecution, and sentencing.

 - Testify as a witness for the State at the criminal trial, if you are asked to do so.

 It is the policy of the state of Indiana and the Indiana University Police Department that victims of crime be treated with dignity, compassion, and respect.